OSGConnect/connectbook/examples/julia-on-osg.md

 	$ mkdir my-project
 	$ export JULIA_DEPOT_PATH=$PWD/my-project

+> If you already have a directory with Julia packages on the login node, you can
+> add to it by skipping the `mkdir` step above and going straight to setting the
+> `JULIA_DEPOT_PATH` variable.

 You can choose whatever name to use for this directory \-- if you have different projects that you use for different jobs, you could use a more descriptive name than "my-project".